sc0ttj/router/README.md

 In Lambdas, `router` works out which route to run from the `event.path` property (not from any HTTP `req` objects).

-The `params` object will include the incoming GET, POST (etc) data, taken from the `event` object:

-- The event body is added "as is" to `params` as `params.body`.
+To make life easier inside your routes:

-- The contents of `event.body` are parsed into a JS object, and its properties added into `params`.
+1. If `event.body` is URL-encoded or JSON-encoded, it'll be parsed into a JS object, and its properties added into `params`.

-To make life easier, `params` will also contain everything needed for a valid response object, such as headers and statusCode - so it can be passed straight to `callback()`.
+2. `params` will also has everything needed for a valid response object, so it can be passed straight to `callback()`.

 There is currently no middleware support for Lambdas.
 If you need a more advanced Lambda router, see [middy](https://github.com/middyjs/middy).